 You’ll quickly find that soon you’ll start feeling the benefits of coding.
 In return for your hard work, you can expect a whole lot of flexibility, choice, and a seriously competitive salary.

-If, by now, you’ve made up your mind that web development is the career for you, check out our step-by-step guide to becoming a web developer.
+If, by now, you’ve made up your mind that web development is the career for you, then talk to one of our Program Advisors about your next steps with CareerFoundry.

 If you’d like to do some further research, have a look at the following articles: